PennLINC/babs/docs/source/walkthrough.rst

 ..
 TODO after copying:
 ..
 1. check the tracked changes!

-Now we're ready to consume the results.
+Now you're ready to consume the results.

 Step 4.2.
 Consume results
 ------------------------------

-To consume the results, we should not access the output RIA store or ``merge_ds`` directories inside the BABS project.
+To consume the results, you should not access the output RIA store or ``merge_ds`` directories inside the BABS project.
-Instead, we should clone the output RIA as another folder (e.g., called ``my_BABS_project_outputs``) to a location external to the BABS project:
+Instead, clone the output RIA as another folder (e.g., called ``my_BABS_project_outputs``) to a location external to the BABS project:

 ..  code-block:: console